Gena20/yadisk/README.md

-# yadisk - REST API сервис, который позволяет пользователям загружать и обновлять информацию о файлах и папках
+# yadisk is a REST API service that allows users to upload and update information about files and folders

-## Настройка проекта
+## App settings

 ### App envs